 Not Suitable for Shorter Distances: Use network cables to transfer data over the shorter distance.
 This can be a major problem in the connection.

 Chapter 3: Security Camera Extension Cable

 You have two different cable types to choose from.
 Go for the plug and play cables, which are the standard ones to connect to your stereo or television.
 Or, there is the Siamese cables, the more heavily shielded and insulated one.
 You see them more commercially.

 The plug and play ones are easy to spot.
 It’s the one that has three connectors.
 You have a red one for power.
-Then, there is a yellow one for video.
+Then, there is a yellow one for the video.
 Ultimately, there is a white one for audio.
 Frequently, you will not be using the white one.
 You also find these in different lengths.
-Some are as long as 200 feet.
+Some areas long as 200 feet.

 The other option is the Siamese cable.
 You don’t have to worry about interference with this one.
 Plus, it is the better option in the longer run.
 On the flip side, it’s not easy to install, and you need special tools.
 We will be talking about it in more detail below.

 There are two kinds of security cameras that Siamese cabling can support.
-Both the types use a BNC connector to send video signal.
+Both types use a BNC connector to send video signals.
 Here is what you need to know about them.